Is a Correction Looming Ahead for NextDecade Corporation (NEXT)

 Morgan Stanley gave a rating of “Equal-Weight” to NEXT, setting the target price at $2 in the report published on March 26th of the previous year.

-After a stumble in the market that brought NEXT to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -24.14% of loss for the given period.
+After a stumble in the market that brought NEXT to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 3.75% of gains for the given period.

 Stock Fundamentals for NEXT